| | |

 How to Make Pork Tenderloin with Roasted Garlic Vinaigrette

-Roast the garlic (instructions here).
-Squeeze the cooled roasted garlic out of the skin into a bowl.
-Add the olive oil, balsamic vinegar, sugar, parsley, Dijon, sea salt, and freshly cracked pepper, to taste.
-Mix well using an immersion blender until smooth.
-Set aside.
-Taste, if too tangy for your tastes, add a bit more mustard, oil, or water.
+Make the vinaigrette by squeezing the cooled roasted garlic out of the skin into a bowl.
+Add the olive oil, balsamic vinegar, sugar, parsley, Dijon, sea salt, and freshly cracked pepper to taste.

-Preheat the oven to 425 degrees.
-Heat 1 tsp of olive oil in a large cast iron or ovenproof skillet over medium-high heat.
+Cook the pork tenderloin by heating 1 tablespoon of olive oil or butter in a large cast-iron or ovenproof skillet over medium-high heat.

-Once hot, add the pork tenderloin and cook until brown on all sides, turning occasionally, about 5-6 minutes.
-Place a meat thermometer into the thickest part of the tenderloin then place the skillet into the oven, and bake for 15 minutes or until the meat thermometer registers 155-160 degrees (medium) or desired degree of doneness.
-Let stand for 5 minutes before slicing.
+Place a meat thermometer in the thickest part of the tenderloin, and place the ovenproof cast-iron skillet in the oven to bake for 15 minutes or until the meat thermometer registers 155-160 degrees (medium) or the desired degree of doneness.

 Pork Tenderloin with Roasted Garlic Vinaigrette